faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/the_talmage_brothers_and_priesthood_blessings.md

-It appears that every story of healing follows the general parameters of what is biologically possible, while Priesthood blessings of healing that go unanswered are those which were attempting to exceed what was possible biologically.
-See [why won't God heal amputees](https://whywontgodhealamputees.com/god5.htm).

-Compare, for instance, the story of James Talmage (some molten metal splashed into his eye, and his eye eventually healed after doctors removed all the slag--his sight was "preserved") with his brother Albert who was blinded by a pitchfork and, despite many blessing from Apostles and Prophets, never had his sight restored (was the pitchfork damage for more extensive?)
+Compare the story of James Talmage (some molten metal splashed into his eye, and his eye eventually healed after doctors removed all the slag---his sight was "preserved") with his brother Albert who lost one eye completely (removed) and was blinded by a pitchfork and, despite many blessing from Apostles and Prophets, never had his sight restored.

 From [Faith to Heal and to Be Healed: Insights Drawn from Inspirational Accounts of Faith, Blessing the Sick, and Healing](https://books.google.com/books/about/Faith_to_Heal_and_to_Be_Healed.html?id=ROp_24jZV5kC&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false)